CanevottiAlessia/miR-RF/README.md

 RNAfold -p -d2 --noLP --noDP --noPS <input_file> > <output_RNAfold_file>
 ```

-This command creates the <output_RNAfold_file> file, which is the input for the miR_RF application.
+This command creates the <output_RNAfold_file> file, which is the input for the miRF application.

-- The miR_RF application accommodates a range of input file extensions.
+- The miRF application accommodates a range of input file extensions.
 Whether it's a .txt, .out, or another format, the application is engineered to process pre-miRNA data
   effectively, irrespective of the file extension.
 - Important note: the header cannot contain values separated by the tab symbol "\t".
 Therefore, the application converts by default any "\t" present in the header into a single
   space " ".